jonbnewman/mobx-store-provider/README.md

 **mobx-store-provider** is a library that provides [React Hooks](https://reactjs.org/docs/hooks-intro.html) to setup and access [mobx-state-tree](http://mobx-state-tree.js.org/) models from within [React Function Components](https://www.robinwieruch.de/react-function-component).

-Its goal is to provide a simple, minimalist, and terse API that allows you to easily incorporate **mobx-state-tree** into functional components.
+Its goal is to provide a straight-forward, minimalist, and terse API that allows you to easily incorporate **mobx-state-tree** into functional components.

 1. [Installation](http://mobx-store-provider.overfoc.us/)